TosbackCgusBridge-Bot/CGUs-versions/Wix/Privacy Policy.md

 *   Google+
 *   Pinterest
 *   Youtube
+*   Linkedin

 *   SUPPORT
 *   Support Center
 *   Training Videos

+Wix.com Wix.com is a leading cloud-based development platform with millions of users worldwide.
+We make it easy for everyone to create a beautiful, professional web presence.
 Promote your business, showcase your art, set up an online shop or just test out new ideas.
-Wix is a website builder that has everything you need to build a fully-personalized, high-quality free website.
-Browse our collection of beautiful website templates.
-You'll find loads of stunning designs, ready to be customized. © 2006-2015 Wix.com, Inc
+The Wix website builder has everything you need to create a fully personalized, high-quality free website. © 2006-2015 Wix.com, Inc

+*   Facebook
+*   Twitter
+*   Google+
+*   Youtube
+*   Pinterest
+*   Instagram
+*   Linkedin